 MCE’s campaign work for the 2023 Farm Bill is underway!
 Together with our partners in the National Sustainable Agriculture Coalition, we are working to ensure the next Farm Bill supports our farmers, our health, and our environment.
 Check back to this page over the next year to find our important calls to action for the Farm Bill.

-This summer, Congress will introduce marker bills – these are what we like to describe as “draft pages” of the final Farm Bill.
+This summer, marker bills are being introduced – these are what we describe as “draft pages” of the final Farm Bill.
 We will need your help asking Missouri’s congressional delegation to co-sponsor the marker bills most important to Missouri’s farmers, health, and environment.
 The more co-sponsors a marker bill has, especially from both major political parties, the more likely Congressional leadership will decide next year to put that bill’s language into the final 2023 Farm Bill.
 One marker bill we are excited about right now is the Agricultural Resilience Act!